cni-iisc/cni-website/_newsletters/2023/feb.md

 events_headline: We have four seminars and one thesis defence this month.

 events:
-    - name: Age-Distortion Tradeoffs
+    - name: Age-distortion tradeoffs
       description: by Yunus Inan from EPFL, Switzerland on 7th March @4pm
       url: https://youtu.be/8ryHuwy5p5I

-    - name: Fast, Flexible, and Intelligent Next-Generation Networks and Systems
+    - name: Fast, flexible, and intelligent next-generation networks and systems
       description: by Muhammad Shahbaz from Purdue University on 14th March @4pm
       url: https://youtu.be/cSa74gRzEsE